 How much meditation is enough and how often should we be meditating?

 There is really no set answer as to how long someone must meditate to begin experiencing the benefits of this practice.

-It all depends on the personal needs which must be met, how much time is available, and what kind of environment the meditation time occurs.
+It all depends on the personal needs that must be met, how much time is available, and what kind of environment the meditation practice occurs within.

 Length of meditation is important, but so is the quality of the meditation.

 Meditating for 45 minutes with constant interruptions and distractions may not be as beneficial as meditating for 15 minutes without any distractions.

 Even a 5-minute meditation when practiced with focus and commitment can have similar benefits of longer sessions.

 If you want to know how long you should be meditating, here are some helpful tips that can help you achieve the best results from your time.